MrRoukou/html-portfolio/README.md

 # html-portfolio
-New blood, i am using only html to complete my goals
+New blood, at the moment i am only using html to complete my goals